 Finally, to support continued course access opportunities for students and demand-driven professional development for teachers, the SEA invested over \$6 million in GEER I and ESSER I state funds to create a new state-level learning management system in collaboration with the University System of New Hampshire.
 This system made available to all New Hampshire schools, educators, and families a technology platform for the effective deployment of remote and online instruction, including best practices around synchronous instruction.
-The SEA will continue to expand the learning management system's utility, as it allows evidence-based and high-quality instructional materials, courses, and professional development can be immediately deployed throughout the state.
+The SEA will continue to expand the learning management system's utility, as it allows evidence-based and high-quality instructional materials, courses, and professional development can be immediately deployed throughout the state, including content that may be used to support high-quality out-of-school time enrichment programs.